aws-samples/amazon-dynamodb-labs/content/game-player-data/core-usage/Step4.en.md

-+++
+---
-title = "Retrieve Item collections" menuTitle = "Retrieve Item collections" date = 2021-04-21T07:33:04-05:00
+title: "Retrieve Item collections"
+menuTitle: "Retrieve Item collections"
+date: 2021-04-21T07:33:04-05:00
-weight = 34
+weight: 34
-chapter = false
+chapter: false
-pre = ""
+pre: ""
-description = "To get started, you configure your environment and download code that you use during the lab."
+description: "To get started, you configure your environment and download code that you use during the lab."
-+++
+---

 An **Item collection** is a set of items with the same partition key value but different sort key values where the items of different entity types have relationships with the partition key.